unification-com/mainchain/docs/transactions.md

 - `[amount]` - the amount, in `nund`
 - `[chain_id]` - the ID of the chain to run the transaction on

+If you do not have a local full node running, the `--node` flag can also be passed to the `undcli` command to use a public node.
+For example, on testnet, `--node tcp://3.136.43.0:26660` can be passed to send Txs to our public TestNet node.

+**Note**: For [TestNet](join-testnet.md), use `UND-Mainchain-TestNet` as the Chain ID.
+For [DevNet](local-devnet.md), use `UND-Mainchain-DevNet` as the Chain ID.

 For example, we are running on TestNet, and would like to send 1 UND from our account `und1eq239sgefyzm4crl85nfyvt7kw83vrna3f0eed`, to our friend's account `und1x8pl6wzqf9atkm77ymc5vn5dnpl5xytmn200xy`.
 We would